niravdevganiya/Atlas/docs/releases/V0.1/UserGuide.md

         ↓
 Atlas serialization
         ↓
-JSON representation
+UTF-8 JSON representation
         ↓
 Persistent project file
 ```

 Saving serializes canonical project state.

+The established Save/Load contract includes preservation of supported project information such as:

+- project identity,
+- metadata,
+- Resources,
+- Resource identity,
+- properties,
+- semantic information,
+- lifecycle,
+- relationships,
+- classifications and classification hierarchy.

+Saving does not mutate the source Project.

-Serialization is not a second Resource model.
+The serialization architecture is not a second Resource model.

+Existing project files are not overwritten unless overwrite is explicitly requested.

 ---